itislu/42free/README.md

 - **Optional:** You can specify any amount of files or directories you want to free the space of.
   - The arguments can be given as absolute or relative paths.

-  - Example: `42free /path/to/large/directory largeFileInCurDir`
+  - Example: `42free /path/to/large/directory largeFileInCurDir ...`

 <br>